anunayasri/second-brain/docs/index.md

 are like sapplings 🍀 which will be nurtured and grow in a beautiful garden 🌴.
 The garden will bear fruits 🍊 for gardener and other people visiting the garden.

+!!! note
     This space is in its nacent stage.
 It will be restructured and reformatted in multiple ways in the coming future.

 > Currently the garden has content about Software Enggineering particularly
 > Python, Go.